History of Chinese currency: Tang

-Tang merchants rapidly adopted forms of paper currency starting with promissory notes in Sichuan called "flying money" (feiqian).
+The Tang dynasty adopted an early prototype of paper currency starting with promissory notes in Sichuan called "flying money" (Feiqian/飞钱).
+These were designed to expedite trade between the Tang capital and urban centers, and the rural industrial bases, such as the mining of copper and iron in Sichuan.
+By issuing Feiqian, the Tang dynasty was able to lessen the burden and risk of transporting large amounts of currencies, such as the accumulated weight and the potential to be robbed in transit.
+Although they were traded among merchants, Jiaozi was not intended to be currency, but rather akin to modern day bank drafts.
+They could only be redeemed at government offices or the centers of government sponsored groups.
 These proved so useful the state took over production of this form of paper money with the first state-backed printing in 1024.
 By the 12th century, various forms of paper money had become the dominant forms of currency in China and were known by a variety of names such as jiaozi, huizi, kuaizi, or guanzi.